aave/docs-gho/docs/concepts/faq.md

 ## What is GHO?

-GHO is a decentralized multi-collateral stablecoin that is fully backed and native to the Aave Protocol.
-GHO’s value is pegged to the US Dollar and the peg will be maintained through market efficiency.
+GHO (pronounced "go") is a decentralized multi-collateral stablecoin that is initially only minted from assets supplied to the Aave Protocol.
+GHO’s value is programmatically aligned to the U.S. Dollar, which will be maintained through market efficiency.

-As a decentralized stablecoin on the Ethereum Mainnet, GHO will be minted by users (or borrowers).
+As a decentralized stablecoin on the Ethereum Mainnet, GHO will be minted by users.
 As with all borrowing on the Aave Protocol, a user must supply collateral (at a specific collateral ratio) to be able to mint GHO.
-Correspondingly, when a user repays a borrow position (or is liquidated), the GHO protocol burns that user’s GHO.
-All the interest payments accrued by minters of GHO would be directly transferred to the [Aave DAO treasury](https://zapper.fi/daos/aave); rather than the standard reserve factor collected when users borrow other assets.
+Correspondingly, when a user repays a borrow position (or is liquidated), the GHO is returned to the Aave pool and burned.
+All the interest payments accrued by minters of GHO will go directly to the [Aave DAO treasury](https://zapper.fi/daos/aave), in contrast to the standard reserve factor collected when users borrow other assets, and the principal is burned.

 ## Why GHO?